Access4all/adg/pages/setup/windows/why/README.md

 From this day on, you will be developing websites with accessibility in mind.
 Congratulations!
 Luckily, you can keep using all the software you already know and love.

-But to ensure your websites' accessibility, you need some Windows-specific software, especially regarding screen readers (if you are really curious and want to learn more about them, skip ahead and read [Relevant combinations of screen readers and browsers](/knowledge/desktop-screen-readers/relevant-combinations)).
+But to ensure your websites' accessibility, you need some Windows-specific software, especially regarding desktop screen readers (if you are really curious and want to learn more about them, skip ahead and read [Relevant combinations of screen readers and browsers](/knowledge/screen-readers/relevant-combinations)).

 ## Virtual machine: necessary or not?